Create a

 The U.S. requires employers to provide very few days off

 Even so, that is not the case for all American workers.
-A report by the Center for Economic and Policy Research found that 25% of employees in the U.S. do not receive any paid time off.
+A report by the Center for Economic and Policy Research found that 25% of U.S. employees do not receive any paid time off.
 Furthermore, the U.S. is one of only eleven countries that do not guarantee paid sick leave by law.
 In addition, the growth of gig, part-time, or contract-based workers who receive no paid vacation time or holidays means that the number of those who receive no compensation for personal time away from work is only increasing.

 The use of sick and mental health-related leaves is increasing